Find out about social media age restrictions for Australians under 16. Learn more

 • blocking communication.

-A child can also be indirectly affected by the abuse you’re experiencing through their technology and can be negatively impacted by seeing you experience tech-based abuse.
+Children and young people can also be indirectly affected by the abuse you’re experiencing through their own use of technology and can be negatively impacted by seeing you experience tech-based abuse.

-Note: Children experiencing domestic and family violence may also be at risk of sexual abuse.
-This can happen online to any child at any age, but there are things we can do to protect them.
-Find out more about child sexual abuse online.
+Note: Children experiencing domestic and family violence may also be at risk of experiencing online harms such as cyberbullying and child sexual abuse online.
+These can happen to any child at any age, but there are things we can do to protect them.
+Find out more about cyberbullying and child sexual abuse online.

 How to talk about tech-based abuse with children

-What you say to them will depend on a number of factors.
-These include whether you’re still in a relationship with the abuser, you’re living with them, or your child spends time with or communicates with them.
+What you say to them will depend on a few factors.
+These include whether you’re living with an abusive person, or your child spends time with or communicates with them.
 It’s also best to match the language you use to your child’s level of understanding and capacity to deal with various types of information.

 • Explain what’s happening and reassure them that none of the abuse is their fault.
-Keep your language simple and only include details they need to know and that are suitable for their age and maturity.
-Let them talk about how they feel, if they want to.
-Listen carefully so they feel heard and tell them you love them.
+Keep your language simple and only include details that are suitable for their age and maturity.
+Let them talk about how they feel, if they want to and tell them you love them.

 • Let them know you understand how important their tech is to them.
 Young people use technology to stay connected with each other and feel supported.
-Tell them they can stay in touch with trusted friends and family if the situation is safe enough and they follow some important safety tips and understand the risks.
-If it’s not safe for them to use their devices for a time, tell them that you can review that together when the situation becomes safer.
+Tell them they can stay in touch with trusted friends and family if the situation is safe enough, and they follow some important safety tips and understand the risks.
+If it’s not safe for them to use their devices for a time, explain why.
+Tell them that you can review everything together when the situation becomes safer.

 • Talk about what information is safe to share and what is not.
 For example, it may be unsafe for your child to share information about their own (or your) location, regular activities and who they spend time with.
-Your child may need your help to practice how to safely answer common questions, such as a friend asking them to share their live location.
+Your child may need your help to practice how to answer common questions which affect their safety, such as a friend asking them to share their live location.

-• Encourage them to ask you questions about what’s happening and talk about their tech experiences regularly.
-Technology is always changing and tech-based abuse may happen in different ways, as new devices, platforms and apps become more popular.
+• Regularly encourage them to ask you questions about what’s happening and talk about their tech experiences.
+Technology is always changing, and tech-based abuse may happen in different ways as new devices, platforms and apps become popular.
 This means your child may have experiences you didn’t expect.
-If they feel comfortable asking you questions, they’re more likely to come to you for help when issues come up.
+If they feel comfortable asking you questions, they’re more likely to come to you for help when issues arise.
 It may also help you identify new safety concerns for your children and yourself.
+The eSafety Guide can help you find out how to protect your personal information as well as report harmful content on common social media, games, apps and sites.

 If your child reacts in a way that’s hard to manage or understand, consider getting professional help, such as from a doctor or a support worker.
 The Raising Children Network also has good tips to help manage behaviour.